SmartBear/readyapi4j/modules/cucumber/README.md

 }
 ```

-(see the included samples module for a working project)

 ### Running from the command-line

 If you don't want to run your tests as part of a java/maven/etc-build or simply want to run them from the command-line you
-can use the testserver-cucumber-runner jar file which includes all required libraries including the Cucumber
+can use the swagger-assert4j-cucumber-runner jar file which includes all required libraries including the Cucumber
 runtime.
 Run tests with:

 ```
-java -jar assert4j-cucumber-runner-1.0.0-SNAPSHOT.jar <path to feature-files>
+java -jar swagger-assert4j-cucumber-runner-1.0.0-SNAPSHOT.jar <path to feature-files>
 ```

 Internally this will call the regular cucumber.api.cli.Main class with an added -g argument to the